googleapis/cpp-bigquery-odbc/ci/cloudbuild/README.md

    $ ./trigger.sh --import triggers/<new-build-name>-ci.yaml
    ```

+*IMPORTANT NOTE*: In dockerfiles, python dependencies should be installed only
+from requirements.txt file with hashes, otherwise a
+[vulnerability](http://b/318945552) will be detected for our repository on GoB

 ## Testing principles

 We want our code to work for our customers.
 We don't know their exact